Homepage

 • You state that this is preliminary information.

-If any of the above conditions is not met, you should contact us first in order to ask for permission.
+If any of the above conditions can not be met, you should contact us first in order to ask for permission.
 When requesting permission, please provide as much information about yourself and your intended publication as possible.

 Further information